-As shown in the figure, let us consider a point P over the line joining charges q1 and q2.
+Let us consider a point “P” over the line joining charges q1 and q2.

-Let, point P has zero electric potential (V).
+Let us consider point P to have zero electric potential (V)..

 The electric potential at point P is the summation of potentials due to charges q1 and q2.